-Most courts assign a clerk to manage the files that contain the search warrants granted by judges to law enforcement officers.
+Most courts assign a clerk to manage the files for the search warrants granted by judges to law enforcement officers.

 These search warrant files are separate from the actual criminal court cases in which people are charged with crimes (search warrants often are obtained by police before any arrests or formal charges are filed in a case).

-Local police agencies will file search warrants in county superior courts, while federal law enforcement officers (FBI, DEA, U.S. Customs, etc.) will file search warrants in U.S. district courts.
+Local police agencies in California will file search warrants in county superior courts, while federal law enforcement officers (FBI, DEA, U.S. Customs, etc.) will file search warrants in U.S. district courts.

 The search warrants are organized differently in different courts.
 An index usually is kept by date, and then within each date is a list of the addresses of the places approved to be searched that day.
 In other cases the index may just be numerically arranged by a number the court assigns for each warrant.